sculpin/sculpin.io/source/getstarted.md

 # Welcome to Sculpin

 This guide will explain the easiest way to get up and published.
-More features and ways of using sculpin can be found on the documentation page.
+More features and ways of using Sculpin can be found on the documentation page.

 There are four quick steps to follow: